The sophomore graduated in three years from St. John's

 Greg Kampe completed his 30th season as head coach of the Golden Grizzlies and is the third-longest tenured coach in Division I. Kampe led Oakland to six championships in 14 seasons inside The Summit League, including three NCAA tournaments (2005, '10, '11).
 He became the fifth active D-I coach to win 500 games at one school, finished third all-time in The Summit League with 147 league victories, and earned a league-best five Coach of the Year accolades.

 In January 2012, Kampe became part of the 25th Oakland Athletics Hall of Honor Class as he was inducted into the Hollie L. Lepley Hall of Honor.
 He was selected as one of the top 20 Mid-Major coaches in the country by Athlon Sports in the summer 2012 and was named National Coach of the Year in 2000 by CollegeInsider.com.

-The Golden Grizzlies have made five consecutive appearances in the NCAA postseason and are averaging 22 wins per year during that stretch.
-OU has won 10 or more league games in seven straight seasons and have had four players lead the country in a statistical category over the last four seasons (Johnathon Jones in assists, 2010 / Reggine Hamilton in scoring, 2012, Travis Bader in 3-pointers made, 2013 / Duke Mondy, steals per game, 2013).
+The Golden Grizzlies are averaging 21 wins per year during that stretch over the last six seasons and have been in the postseason in five of those seasons (2 NCAA tournaments).
+OU has had four players lead the country in a statistical category over the last five seasons (Johnathon Jones in assists, 2010 / Reggine Hamilton in scoring, 2012, Travis Bader in 3-pointers made, 2013 / Duke Mondy, steals per game, 2013).

 "We have a quality program that turns out talented student-athletes," Kampe said.
 "We try to do things the right way with good people who receive a good education and then go out into the world and have success after basketball.
 That's what our mission is."